crate/crate-howtos/docs/best-practices/configuring-sharding-partitioning.rst

 you want to create a *partitioned table* on a *three-node cluster* to store time-series data with the following assumptions:

-- Inserts: 1.000 records / s
+- Inserts: 1.000 records/s
-- Record size: 128 byte / record
+- Record size: 128 byte/record
-- Throughput: 125 KB / s or 10.3 GB / day
+- Throughput: 125 KB/s or 10.3 GB/day

 Given the daily throughput is around 10 GB/day, the monthly throughput is 30 times that (~ 300 GB).
-The partition column can be day, week, month, quarter, etc. So, assuming a monthly partition, the next step is to calculate the number of shards with the **shard size restriction** (5 - 100 GB) and the **number of nodes** in the cluster in mind.
+The partition column can be day, week, month, quarter, etc. So, assuming a monthly partition, the next step is to calculate the number of shards with the **shard size recommendation** (5 - 100 GB) and the **number of nodes** in the cluster in mind.

-With three shards, each shard will hold 100 GB (300 GB / 3), which is too close to the upper limit.
-With six shards, each shard will manage 50 GB (300 GB / 6) of data, which is closer to the recommended size range (5 - 100 GB).
+With three shards, each shard will hold 100 GB (300 GB / 3 shards), which is too close to the upper limit.
+With six shards, each shard will manage 50 GB (300 GB / 6 shards) of data, which is closer to the recommended size range (5 - 100 GB).

 .. code-block:: psql